openSUSE/snapper/_posts/2018-10-18-show-special-snapshots.md

-For btrfs there are some special snapshots: Once the snapshot currently mounted and the snapshot that will be mounted next time unless a special snapshot is selected in grub.
+For btrfs there are some special snapshots: Once the snapshot currently mounted and the snapshot that will be mounted next time unless a specific snapshot is selected in grub.

 Now snapper informs the user about these special snapshot in the output of "snapper list": A "-" after the snapshot number indicates